twolfson/twolfson.com/articles/readability-formalized.md

 }
 ```

-There is an added effect when syntax highlighting is brought into the mix which highlights sections within the layouts/sequences, making them even easier to recognize.
+There is an cumulative effect when syntax highlighting is used which distinguishes sections even further.

 ```js
 function similarFunction(var2) {